neutron1928/web-tas/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
+## Json Place holder Server
+You need to run Json Place holder Server to Start Your Work  `ng run server`
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.